HosnaJabbari/Knotty/README.md

 ```
 [Linux instructions source](https://geeksww.com/tutorials/operating_systems/linux/installation/downloading_compiling_and_installing_cmake_on_linux.php)

+#### Steps for installation
-2. [Download the repository](https://github.com/HosnaJabbari/CCJ/archive/master.zip) and extract the files onto your system.
+1. [Download the repository](https://github.com/HosnaJabbari/CCJ/archive/master.zip) and extract the files onto your system.
-3. From a command line in the root directory (where this README.md normally is) run
+2. From a command line in the root directory (where this README.md normally is) run
 ```
 cmake -H. -Bbuild
 cmake --build build
 ```
-4. Run CCJ by navigating to the directory of the CCJ version you wish to use and following the usage instructions in the README.md of that directory.
+3. Run CCJ by navigating to the directory of the CCJ version you wish to use and following the usage instructions in the README.md of that directory.

 ### Licence
 SimFold is a part of MultiRNAFold (http://www.rnasoft.ca/download.html).